rbtnn/vim-vimscript_indentexpr/README.md

 ### g:vimscript_formatter_replace_indentexpr
 When `g:vimscript_formatter_replace_indentexpr` is non-zero, set `&indentexpr` in a buffer that `&filetype` is vim.
 When `g:vimscript_formatter_replace_indentexpr` is zero, does not set `&indentexpr` in a buffer that `&filetype` is vim.
-This variable most be set before loading this plugin.
+This variable must be set before loading this plugin.

 ## Concepts
 * This plugin supports Vim and Neovim.